jonniespratley/javascript-learning-material/javascript-prototypes.md

 ## Overview
 JavaScript is dynamic and does not provide a class implementation. *(The `class` keyword is introduced in ES2015, but is syntactical sugar, JavaScript remains prototype-based.)*

+JavaScript has always had a reserved word called class in its language, which means you cannot create your own variable by that name.
+It has never actually been used in the language for anything; the name was simply reserved for later use.
+(Which is in ES6)

 ## [[Prototype]]
 Objects in JavaScript have an internal private property `[[Prototype]]` which holds a link to another object called its `prototype`.